-How to confirm who the key people are and work with them to make arrangements for the visit
+Core units How to confirm who the key people are and work with them to make arrangements for the visit

-The wok mak says 'make arrangements' with the key people.
+Ĭ, 4 Discussion The wok mak says 'make arrangements' with the key people.
 With your colleagues, discuss what arrangements you might need to make to get ready for the work that you plan to do?

-There are many arrangements to make, to get ready for the work that you plan to do (and so that everything goes smoothly during the visit).
-For example:

-- Timing when to start and finish and what days

-- Food and breaks
+4 There are many arrangements to make, to get ready for the work that you plan to do (and so that everything goes smoothly during the visit).
+For example: Timing - when to start and finish and what days Food and breaks Venue Accommodation Health and safety Where are the toilets?
+Do we need a translator?
+How key people will be involved and take the lead?
+How many participants are needed?
+Who is available to participate?
+How can we make it easier for the participants to attend?
+Who needs to participate so that the activities are successful?
+Written answer 4 What is one reason why it is important to confirm who the key people are when you arrive in the community to do community entry?

-- ♦ Venue

-- Accommodation

-- Health and safety

-- Where are the toilets?

-- ◆ Do we need a translator?

-- ♣ How many participants are needed?

-- ↑ Who is available to participate?

-- Who needs to participate so that the activities are successful?

-What is one reason why it is important to confirm who the key people are when you arrive in the community to do community entry?